Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `RevengeWeapon` can be used to temporarily grant the specified weapon as a [revenge weapon](#revenge-weapon) for the attached object.
     - `RevengeWeapon.AffectsHouses` customizes which houses can trigger the revenge weapon.
   - `DisableWeapons` can be used to disable ability to fire any and all weapons.
+    - On TechnoTypes with `OpenTopped=true`, `OpenTopped.CheckTransportDisableWeapons` can be set to true to make passengers not be able to fire out if transport's weapons are disabled by `DisableWeapons`.
   - It is possible to set groups for attach effect types by defining strings in `Groups`.
     - Groups can be used instead of types for removing effects and weapon filters.